Myriam Trépanier

-Myriam Trépanier (born July 13, 1986) is a former women's ice hockey player with the Minnesota–Duluth Bulldogs women's ice hockey program who currently competes in the Red Bull Crashed Ice circuit.
+Myriam Trépanier (born July 13, 1986) is a former women's ice hockey player with the Minnesota Duluth Bulldogs women's ice hockey program who currently competes in the Red Bull Crashed Ice circuit.

 Athletic career

-Raised in St. Michel de Bellechase, Trépanier was a two-sport star.
+Raised in Saint-Michel-de-Bellechasse, Trépanier was a two-sport star.
 With Team Quebec, she won a silver medal in women’s ice hockey at the 2003 Canada Winter Games.
 In addition, she competed in softball at the 2005 Canada Summer Games.

 Hockey

-Trépanier played for head coach Shannon Miller at the University of Minnesota-Duluth.
-Statistically, her finest season was in 2007-08.
+Trépanier played for head coach Shannon Miller at the University of Minnesota Duluth.
+Statistically, her finest season was in 2007–08.
 In addition to winning the NCAA Frozen Four title, Trépanier logged career highs in goals (10), assists (21) and points (31).
 She would play in more than 140 games for the Bulldogs.
 Her final goal as a Bulldog took on February 27, 2009 against WCHA rival North Dakota.

 Softball

 With the UMD Bulldogs softball program, she played for head coach Jen Banford.
 Competing in the 2007 NCAA Central II Regional Tournament, Trépanier set the program record for best single season on-base percentage (.524 in 2009), also earning the role of starting centerfielder in her senior season.